FOUNDED IN 1949

 From the beginning, the Holy Cross tradition of educating both the mind and heart pervaded the ministry.
-The Brothers who taught, coached and administered the new school thought of themselves as educators in the faith.
+The Brothers who taught, coached, and administered the new school thought of themselves as educators in the faith.

 On September 6, 1949, Br.
-John William Donoghue, C.S.C. – the school’s first principal – along with two other brothers from Notre Dame, welcomed the first class of 100 freshman boys to St. Edward High School.
+John William Donoghue, C.S.C., the school’s first principal, along with two other brothers from Notre Dame, welcomed the first class of 100 freshman boys to St. Edward High School.
 With the permanent school building under construction, the students began classes in the old St. Theresa’s Academy, approximately three blocks west of the school’s current location.

 The school continued to grow in its temporary location, and in 1951 more than 750 students and 22 faculty members moved into the school’s permanent location at 13500 Detroit Ave.

-Enrollment continued to grow as middle class Catholic families on the west side of Cleveland sought a low-cost, quality comprehensive education.
+Enrollment continued to grow as middle class Catholic families on the west side of Cleveland sought a low-cost, quality, comprehensive education.
 At its height, enrollment peaked at more than 1,750 during the 1968-69 school year, when tuition was just $300 a year.

 In the early 1990s, St. Edward began the process of transitioning from a comprehensive school to a college preparatory school, focused on preparing students for success at the university level and beyond.
-The school’s academic success was recognized on a national level in 1996 as a "Blue Ribbon School of Excellence” by the United States Department of Education.
+The school’s academic success was recognized on a national level in 1996 (and again in 2016) as a "Blue Ribbon School of Excellence” by the United States Department of Education.
 In 1998, St. Edward High School adopted the official designation of college preparatory.

-St. Edward High School has gone through a great number of physical changes since becoming a college preparatory school in order to meet curriculum needs and fulfill the Holy Cross mission of offering a well-rounded, innovative education that develops the minds and hearts of every student.
+St. Edward High School has gone through a great number of physical changes since becoming a college preparatory school in order to meet curriculum needs and fulfill the Holy Cross Mission of offering a well-rounded, innovative education that develops the minds and hearts of every student.

 Just two months later, the new Holy Family Chapel opened on the west end of the campus, adjacent to the Lowe Pre-Engineering & Technology Center.
 The golden dome-topped chapel is St. Edward’s most public symbol of faith-based education and the school’s close ties to the University of Notre Dame.

 To this day, while most of the faculty consists of laypersons, the spiritual dimension of Catholic education remains strong at St. Edward.
-Although St. Edward is an independent Catholic school, Holy Cross education entails working closely with the local church, as well as reaching out to as broad a population as possible to ensure academic, ethnic and economic diversity.
+Although St. Edward is an independent Catholic school, Holy Cross education entails working closely with the local church, as well as reaching out to as broad a population as possible to ensure academic, ethnic, and economic diversity.
 Our focus is to continue to cater to educational needs of each individual student, providing them with the highest-quality college-preparatory education in a safe and moral environment, while instilling in them the values that they Holy Cross Brothers founded the school on in 1949.